What Is The Largest Independent Agency

 5. Creative Impact – Awards, cultural influence, and campaign reach.

 When discussing the largest independent agency, most industry analysts consider a combination of revenue and global footprint.
-As an example, Wieden+Kennedy reported over $300 million in revenue in 2023, with more than 1,200 employees spread across North America, Europe, and Asia.
-These figures place it comfortably above most other independent agencies Easy to understand, harder to ignore..
+Which means for instance, Wieden+Kennedy reported over $300 million in revenue in 2023, with more than 1,200 employees spread across North America, Europe, and Asia.
+These figures place it comfortably above most other independent agencies Surprisingly effective..

 Wieden+Kennedy: The Benchmark for Independent Scale